 For example, the popular game Decentraland charges a 0.001 MANA fee for every transaction.
 This fee goes to the developers to help cover the application’s costs, such as hosting fees and customer support.

-Some applications have a variable fee structure that depends on the size of the transaction.
+Some applications have a variable fee structure that depends on the transaction size.
 For example, a platform may charge a flat fee of 0.001 ETH plus a variable fee that depends on the number of NFTs involved in the transaction.

 Can You Negotiate NFT Fees?

 Yes, you can negotiate NFT fees.
-Fees may vary depending on the blockchain platform and the specific circumstances involved in the transaction.
+However, fees may vary depending on the blockchain platform and the specific circumstances involved in the transaction.
 For example, you can negotiate a cheaper fee utilizing an alternative cryptocurrency or blockchain.

 Some systems, like Ethereum, let you pay fees in their native currency, which is helpful if you have ETH.